 LRM64 MA Dissertation

-In addition to my teaching role, I am keen to supervise postgraduate dissertations that focus on topics including bilingualism, multilingualism and translanguaging, language policy, and language teaching and learning.
+In addition to my teaching role, I supervise postgraduate dissertations that focus on topics including bilingualism, multilingualism and translanguaging, language policy, and language teaching and learning.

 Teaching assignments (University of Graz)